Feuerlabs/exometer/doc/exometer_report_riak.md

-Every five seconds, the following line will be reported to the collector server"
+Every five seconds, the following line will be reported to the collector server